-If school is closed for inclement weather or any emergency, listen to local radio stations, check the school website, school Facebook Account, or Twitter (@GTCHSBarton) for announcements.
+If school is closed for inclement weather or any emergency, listen to local radio stations, check the school website, and the school social media accounts.
 GTCHS will post their own closings for inclement weather.
 Parents and students should look specifically for Greenville Technical Charter High School as we do not follow Greenville County School District Policy or Greenville Technical College Policy.